 Whether corrosive or flammable, rag disposal can present a problem.
 You don’t want a used rag to get in the hands of your child or, even worse, start a small fire.
 Learning how to dispose of these dirty rags should have a high priority in your DIY auto repair endeavors.

-For more information on disposing of your dirty car rags and other options, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the tools & equipment available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on disposing of your dirty car rags and other options,, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.